YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZDATEFORM
 -----------------

 $ZDA[TEFORM] contains an integer value, specifying the output year format of $ZDATE(). $ZDATEFORM can be modified using the SET command.
-YottaDB/GT.M initializes $ZDATEFORM to the translation of the environment variable gtm_zdate_form.
-If gtm_zdate_form is not defined, YottaDB/GT.M initializes $ZDATEFORM to zero (0).
+YottaDB initializes $ZDATEFORM to the translation of the environment variable gtm_zdate_form.
+If gtm_zdate_form is not defined, YottaDB initializes $ZDATEFORM to zero (0).

-See “$ZDate()” for the usage of $ZDATEFORM. $ZDATEFORM also defines the behavior of some date and time utility routines; refer "M utility Routines".
+See “$ZDate()” for the usage of $ZDATEFORM. $ZDATEFORM also defines the behavior of some date and time utility routines; refer `"Utility Routines" <https://docs.yottadb.com/ProgrammersGuide/utility.html>`_.

 Example:

 .. parsed-literal::
-   GTM>WRITE $ZDATEFROM
+   YDB>WRITE $ZDATEFROM
    0
-   GTM>WRITE $ZDATE($H)
+   YDB>WRITE $ZDATE($H)
-   11/15/02
+   11/15/18
-   GTM>SET $ZDATEFORM=1
+   YDB>SET $ZDATEFORM=1
-   GTM>WRITE $ZDATE($H)
+   YDB>WRITE $ZDATE($H)
-   11/15/2002
+   11/15/2018

 ----------------
 $ZDIRECTORY
 ----------------

 $ZD[IRECTORY] contains the string value of the full path of the current directory.
-Initially $ZDIRECTORY contains the default/current directory from which the YottaDB/GT.M image/process was activated.
+Initially $ZDIRECTORY contains the default/current directory from which the YottaDB image/process was activated.

-If the current directory does not exist at the time of YottaDB/GT.M process activation, YottaDB/GT.M errors out.
+If the current directory does not exist at the time of YottaDB process activation, YottaDB errors out.

 Example:

 .. parsed-literal::
-   GTM>WRITE $ZDIR
+   YDB>WRITE $ZDIR
    /usr/tmp
-   GTM>SET $ZDIR=".."
+   YDB>SET $ZDIR=".."
-   GTM>WRITE $ZDIR
+   YDB>WRITE $ZDIR
    /usr

 This example displays the current working directory and changes $ZDIR to the parent directory.

 $ZDIRECTORY is a read-write Intrinsic Special Variable, that is, it can appear on the left side of the equal sign (=) in the argument to a SET command.
-If an attempt is made to set $ZDIRECTORY to a non-existent directory specification, YottaDB/GT.M issues an error and keeps the value of $ZDIRECTORY unchanged.
+If an attempt is made to set $ZDIRECTORY to a non-existent directory specification, YottaDB issues an error and keeps the value of $ZDIRECTORY unchanged.

-At image exit, YottaDB/GT.M restores the current directory to the directory that was the current directory when YottaDB/GT.M was invoked even if that directory does not exist.
+At image exit, YottaDB restores the current directory to the directory that was the current directory when YottaDB was invoked even if that directory does not exist.

 -----------------
 $ZEDIT